Table of Contents

 Example: If quarterly electric bills total €90, €140, €180, and €110, the monthly average is €130.
 Budget €130 monthly rather than varying amounts.
 Underspending months build buffer for high-usage periods.

 This averaging smooths seasonal variations and prevents surprise shortfalls during high-usage periods.
+Digital platforms like Revolut offer budget tracking features that automatically calculate these averages from transaction history, reducing manual calculation effort.

 Sinking Fund Strategy